ys201810/motomedi/training/script/classification/README.md

-## what is this directory
+## about this directory
 This directory is for cnn classification training.
 You can use only darknet19 now.
 I want to add other networks.

 ## how to use
 ### 1. Make a dataset.
  Prepare train and test directories at /path/to/motomedi/datasets/. (if you don't have this directory, please make it.)
- You should make a below's two directories.
+ You should make like a below's two directories.
   /path/to/motomedi/datasets/fruit/train/[apple, banana, grape]
   /path/to/motomedi/datasets/fruit/test/[apple, banana, grape]